Cwantic/Documentation/Python/Configuration.md

 ## 2. Scripts

-The user's scripts are by default set in the directory :
+The user's scripts are by default located in the directory :

 >C:\ProgramData\Cwantic\MetaPiping\Datas\Scripts

 ![Image](../Images/PythonDataFolder.jpg)

-This **Datas** directory contains all user's datas like :
+This **Datas** directory contains all user's data like :

 - Databases
 - Python Scripts